-The Bachelor of Arts in Digital Journalism is a pre-professional program that provides students with a solid foundation in traditional journalistic practices and theories as well as in the new forms of digital journalism that are rapidly reinventing the field.
-The course of study includes the theory and methods of gathering information and writing for news beats, as well as reporting and writing, investigative and features stories.
-The program introduces students to the professional responsibilities faced by journalists and news organizations with in-depth study of the ethical and legal ramifications of news gathering and dissemination.
+The Bachelor of Arts in Digital Journalism is a pre-professional program that provides students with both a solid foundation in journalism fundamentals and mastery in delivering news and information using multiple media and platforms.
+The course of study includes the theory and methods of gathering information, and reporting and writing for specialized audiences.
+The program also introduces students to the professional responsibilities faced by journalists and news organizations through in-depth study of the ethical and legal ramifications of news gathering and dissemination.

 Program Learning Outcomes

 - Tell compelling stories across platforms in a variety of forms.

 - Demonstrate mastery of the elements of style and structure across story forms.

 - Demonstrate mastery of copyediting and fact-checking techniques.

 - Exhibit mastery of journalism ethics in reported stories.

 - Balance journalistic freedom with responsibility in reported stories.